Tricky4747/yt_downloader/README.md

 To use the program, first install the requirements. for that, go into the installation folder and run:

-python -m pip install requirements.txt
+python -m pip install -r requirements.txt

 Then, run: